Mirch/TanksSimulator/README.md

 ## Solution structure

-The solution contains 4 projects:
+The solution contains 6 projects:
 - **TanksSimulator.WebApi** - the API that allows you to get information from the database and start new game simulations;
 - **TanksSimulator.Game** - a class library that contains all the game logic;
 - **TanksSimulator.Shared** - a class library that contains classes that are shared by the API and Game projects;
-- **TanksSimulator.WebApi.Tests** - contains (some) unit tests for the Web API, in order to use the testing step in the CI pipeline;
+- **TanksSimulator.WeatherApi** - contains a single endpoint that returns a random weather condition;
+- **TanksSimulator.DataApi** - contains endpoints for retrieving maps and tanks;
+- **TanksSimulator.ResultsApi** - contains create/read/update endpoints for game data (what game is played on which map, with which tanks, who won, battle logs);

 ## API